Tirailleur

-A tirailleur (/fr/), in the Napoleonic era, was a type of light infantry trained to skirmish ahead of the main columns.
-Later, the term "tirailleur" was used by the French Army as a designation for indigenous infantry recruited in the French colonial territories during the 19th and 20th centuries, or for metropolitan units serving in a light infantry role.
+A tirailleur (/fr/ 'skirmisher'), in the Napoleonic era, was a type of light infantry trained to skirmish ahead of the main columns.
+Later, the term "tirailleur" was used by the French Army as a designation for indigenous infantry recruited in the French colonial territories during the 19th and 20th centuries, or for metropolitan French units serving in a light infantry role.

 The French army currently maintains one tirailleur regiment, the 1st Tirailleur Regiment.
 This regiment was known as the 170th Infantry Regiment between 1964 and 1994.
-Prior to 1964, it was known as the 7th Algerian Tirailleur Regiment, but changed its name after it moved to France as a result of Algerian independence.
+Prior to 1964, it was known as the 7th Algerian Tirailleur Regiment, but changed its name after moving to France following the Évian Accords.

 History

 Napoleonic period

 A tirailleur (right) and a voltigeur of the Young Guard.

 In the wars of the French Revolutionary and Napoleonic periods, the designation "tirailleur" was a French military term used at first to refer generically to light infantry skirmishers.
 The first regiments of Tirailleurs so called were part of the Imperial Guard of Napoleon I. By the fall of the Empire, some 16 regiments had been created.
 The Guard Tirailleurs were usually grouped as part of the Young Guard, along with their sister Voltigeur regiments.

 The Guard Tirailleur regiments were disbanded during the reorganization of the French Army in 1814 by the new royal government.
 On 28 March 1815, during Napoleon I's short-lived return to power (the Hundred Days), Regiments 1-8 of the Guard Tirailleurs were officially re-raised.
 Only the 1st and 3rd Regiments actually took the field for the Waterloo campaign.
 All regiments of Imperial Guard Tirailleurs (along with the rest of the Guard) were disbanded following the Emperor's second abdication.

 In addition to the regiments within the Imperial Guard, several foreign battalions of tirailleurs were raised, included the Italian Tirailleurs du Po and Corsican Tirailleurs Corses.